niklata/ndhs/README.md

 `dns_server` specifies a list of dns servers for the address.
 The ip addresses are in the typical string representations for ipv4 or ipv6 addresses.
 Multiple addresses are delimited by spaces or tabs.
+Only the most recent `dns_server` option for an interface has any effect.

 `ntp_server` specifies a list of ntp servers for the address.
 The ip addresses are in the typical string representations for ipv4 or ipv6 addresses.
 Multiple addresses are delimited by spaces or tabs.
+Only the most recent `ntp_server` option for an interface has any effect.

 `dynamic_range` enables ipv4 dynamic lease assignment for the interface and specifies the both-sides inclusive range of ipv4 addresses that